BecaLParker/BecaLParker/README.md

 ## Rebecca Parker

 I completed the [Makers developer bootcamp](https://makers.tech/about-us/) in July 2021.
 I now work as a Software Engineer at [Regate Software](https://www.red-gate.com/), where I test and write code as part of a team.
-We build and improve database tools for our awesome customers..
+We build and improve database tools for our awesome customers.

 <p align="center"><img src="https://www.codewars.com/users/BecaLParker/badges/small" alt="BecaLParker's Codewars badge" width="50%"/></p>